EDUCATION

 cinematic neuroscience

-What if immersive horror environments can help us learn about how maladaptive habits are formed and persist in people with conditions such as Obessive-compulsive disorder and addiction?
+What if immersive horror environments can help us learn about how maladaptive BEHAVIOUR in people with conditions such as Obessive-compulsive disorder and POST-TRAUMATIC-STRESS DISORDER?

 This is the question we asked and the main focus of my PhD work at the University of Cambridge.
 Graphics design artists at Ninja Theory designed bespoke horror scenarios that were administered to people with high contamination fears to measure learning under threat.